DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 #### A. Open-Book Weekly Quizzes
 - The purpose is to demonstrate your knowledge and skills through questions that emphasize conceptual understanding and how to apply it in new contexts.
 You will have more than one opportunity to successfully complete each quiz while working independently with your notes, readings, and any web resources.
-- Each week, select any 2-hour period during the 3-day window (typically from Thursday evening to Sunday 9pm) to complete a Moodle quiz of around 5 questions on the designated learning goal.
+- Each week, select any 2-hour period during the quiz window (typically a four-day window from Wednesday afternoon to Sunday 9pm) to complete a Moodle quiz of around 5 questions on the designated learning goal.
 You may see different versions of questions than other students, but all questions address the same goal.
-- Students have at least two attempts on every quiz.
+- Students can make at least two quiz attempts during the typical four-day window.
 Short-answer questions will be scored automatically by the computer, and show-your-work questions will be scored manually by the instructor.
 If you respond incorrectly to an auto-scored question, the quiz will offer advice and allow you to try again.
-If you respond incorrectly to a manually-scored question, the instructor will offer advice via email or a meeting and allow you to try again within 24 hours.
+If you respond incorrectly to a manually-scored question, the instructor will offer advice via email or a meeting and allow you to try again before the quiz window closes, if sufficient time remains.
+- HINT: Start your quiz by Friday 1pm if you want to receive the instructor's feedback on show-your-work questions before the quiz window typically closes on Sunday 9pm.
+If you wait until the last minute and don't start your quiz until Saturday or Sunday, you might not receive feedback from the instructor in time.
 - Before you start the quiz, prepare by reading assigned chapters, doing practice exercises, and discussing the material with classmates who have not yet started it.
 - When you start the typical 2-hour quiz period, you may use your materials (including your notes, the online book, and any content on the Internet), but you must work independently and you may not communicate about the quiz content in any way (except with the instructors) until the quiz has closed.
 See the Intellectual Honesty policy further below.
-- If you do not begin a quiz or demonstrate sufficient effort during the initial quiz window, a 20 percent late penalty will be deducted for every 12-hour period beyond the deadline.
+- If you do not begin a quiz or demonstrate sufficient effort during the quiz window, a 20 percent late penalty will be deducted for every 12-hour period beyond the deadline.
 Exceptions are granted only for documented health or family emergencies.
 - 12 broad learning goals x 5 points per quiz = 60 points

 #### B. Building Data Stories